appacademy/practice-for-week-08-http-basics-long-practice/documentation.md

 After successful submission, user should be looking at the product detail page.

 Request components:
-- Method: POST / PUT / PATCH
+- Method:
-- URL: /products/2
+- URL:
 - Headers:
-    - Content-Type: application/x-www-form-urlencoded
-- Body: URL encoded data from the form
+- Body:

 Response components:
-- Status code: 302
+- Status code:
 - Headers:
-    - Location: /products/2
-- Body: none
+- Body:

 ### Submit a delete for an existing product

 After successful submission, user should be looking at the products list page.

 Request components:
-- Method: POST / DELETE
+- Method:
-- URL: /products/2/delete, /products/2
+- URL:
 - Headers:
-    - Content-Type: application/x-www-form-urlencoded
-- Body: none
+- Body:

 Response components:
-- Status code: 302
+- Status code:
 - Headers:
-    - Location: /products
-- Body: none
+- Body:

 ### Submit a new review for a product